Mark Mraz

-Mark David Mraz (born February 9, 1965) is a former professional American football player who was a defensive end in the National Football League (NFL), World League of American Football (WLAF) and the Canadian Football League (CFL).
+Mark David Mraz (born February 9, 1965) is an American former professional football player who was a defensive end in the National Football League (NFL), World League of American Football (WLAF) and the Canadian Football League (CFL).
 During his career he played for the Atlanta Falcons and Los Angeles Raiders of the NFL, the Frankfurt Galaxy of the WLAF, and the Hamilton Tiger-Cats of the CFL.
 Mraz played college football at Utah State University.

 Professional career

 Atlanta Falcons

 Mraz was a fifth-round draft choice (125th pick overall) of the Atlanta Falcons in 1987.
 During his rookie season, he played in 11 of the 12 non-strike games and was primarily used on special teams but did record two quarterback sacks.
 Mraz was waived by the Falcons during the 1988 preseason and did not sign with another team during that campaign.

 Los Angeles Raiders

 In April 1989, Mraz signed with the Los Angeles Raiders, for whom he played in 11 games that year, recording 0.5 sacks.